Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## TODO
 - [ ] add specific sections on business, culture, politics etc..
 - [ ] Decrease date font size.
+- [ ] list item for key vocabulary
 - [ ] Avoid foreign acronyms "MIT" translation, prompt engineer this one away.
 - [ ] Privacy policy, contact, subscribe
 - [ ] Update this readme with a why (See Whelchels email) add graphs about media concentration. and manufactured consent?!